ABS INTEGRATING AUTHORITY ACCREDITATION

 - Use of the data must be in line with legislated purposes and assessed as being in the public interest.

-- The ABS and data custodians jointly assess the public benefit and risk of each project against the Commonwealth Statistical Data Integration Risk Assessment Guidelines and the Privacy Act 1988.
-This risk assessment forms a formal data integration project proposal.
+- The public benefit and risk of each project is assessed against the Commonwealth Statistical Data Integration Risk Assessment Guidelines.
+This assessment forms a formal data integration project proposal.

 - Data integration project proposals, including the risk assessment, are submitted through a dedicated governance process for review and approval.